wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 2.9.5.3 =
+- (14 Dec 2010) - Added Geolocation for the email footer.
+Install my Visitor Maps plugin and the sender's city, state, country will automatically be included in the email footer.
+- Rename CAPTCHA font files all lower case to avoid a rare FTP problem.

 = 2.9.5.2 =
 - (30 Nov 2010) - Fix - last update included an old file causing the new 'hidden' and 'password' fields not to show up on form.